rugvedpatil0803/intercity-express-mysql/README.md

 SET A

 1) SELECT t.*
      FROM train t
      INNER JOIN schedule s ON t.tid = s.tid
      INNER JOIN route r ON s.rid = r.rid
      WHERE (r.start_station = 'goa' AND r.end_station = 'mumbai') OR (r.start_station = 'ajmer' AND r.end_station = 'lonavala')
      AND t.tid IN (
      SELECT t.tid
      FROM train t
      LEFT JOIN maintenance m ON t.tid = m.tid
          WHERE m.date <= '2023-11-30'
         GROUP BY t.tid
         HAVING COUNT(*) >= t.capacity / 2
      );

 3) SELECT R.*, COUNT(CASE WHEN P.p_age <= 18 THEN 1 END) AS Children,
     COUNT(CASE WHEN P.p_age BETWEEN 19 AND 59 THEN 1 END) AS Adult,
     COUNT(CASE WHEN P.p_age >= 60 THEN 1 END) AS SeniorCitizen
 FROM Route R
 INNER JOIN Schedule S ON R.rid = S.rid
 INNER JOIN Booking B ON S.sid = B.sid
 INNER JOIN Passenger P ON B.pid = P.pid
 WHERE date BETWEEN '2023-10-01' AND '2023-10-31'
 GROUP BY R.rid
 ORDER BY COUNT(*) DESC;

 4) SELECT TA.*
 FROM travel_agent TA
 INNER JOIN booking B ON TA.ta_id = B.ta_id
 WHERE B.date BETWEEN '2023-09-01' AND '2023-09-30'
 GROUP BY TA.ta_id
 HAVING COUNT(*) > 10;

-5) select * from route   where rid IN(  select rid from schedule where tid IN(  select tid from booking where pid IN(  select pid from passenger where p_age>65)
+5) SELECT * FROM route
+   WHERE rid IN(
+   SELECT rid FROM schedule WHERE tid IN(
+   SELECT tid FROM booking WHERE pid IN(
+   SELECT pid FROM passenger WHERE p_age>65)
 ));